playtena/Match3Test/README.md

 ### Visual requirements
 The only required visual effect is to implement figures dropping animation.
 All other graphical part can be kept maximal simple.
+Required assets can be found in this repo in "Assets" folder.
 ##### Note: Implementation should not be based on any 2D Physics.

 ### Board generation